 1832-1847, 1848, 1852-55

 Cheltenham’s first MP could politely be called a bit of a character.
 The eleventh (or perhaps twelfth) child of the high-living Fifth Earl of Berkeley and a former maidservant Mary Cole, Craven reached the rank of captain in the Life Guards and was brother to four other Gloucestershire MPs.
-In 1836 he was accused of guarding the door of a London bookshop alongside a hired heavy while his brother Grantley horsewhipped the Tory proprietor for refusing to divulge the identity of a venomous reviewer of his novel Berkeley Castle.
+In 1836 he was found guilty of guarding the door of a London bookshop alongside a hired heavy while his brother Grantley horsewhipped the Tory proprietor for refusing to divulge the identity of a venomous reviewer of his novel Berkeley Castle.
 The brothers’ defence was that the review was particularly insulting about their mother’s background.
 Craven also fought a duel against the Tory MP for Chippenham but, mercifully, both missed twice.

 Craven was first elected as MP for Cheltenham unopposed after the town won its own parliamentary representative for the first time in the Great Reform Act of 1832.
 He was re-elected in 1835 against token opposition from a Radical candidate.
 His election campaigns were boisterous affairs involving entertainment, marching bands decked out in his orange and green colours and several small riots.

 Craven repeatedly crossed swords with ‘the Pope of Cheltenham’, the formidable evangelical Anglican and arch-Tory Francis Close.
 Craven certainly didn’t share Close’s disapproval of racing, theatre and drink, especially on the Sabbath, and accused him of slander after Close called him ‘an atheist, an infidel and a scoffer at religion’.
 Close must have felt vindicated when Craven later opposed Sunday trading restrictions and proposed an amendment to Sunday pub opening hours which would have removed the closing times!